1979 Pacific typhoon season: Tropical Storm Nancy

 On September 17, a tropical disturbance rapidly developed into a tropical storm and was given the name Nancy.
 Weak steering currents allowed Nancy to track across the southern portion of Hainan and do a cyclonic loop.
 The weak currents allowed Nancy to make landfall in Vietnam before dissipating on September 22.

 Typhoon Owen (Rosing)

 A tropical disturbance developed south of Guam during September 19.
 The disturbance was upgraded to a tropical depression on September 22.
 It then was upgraded to a tropical storm the next day.
 Owen was upgraded to a typhoon on the 25th.
 Owen then reached its peak intensity on September 26 with winds of 125 mph.
 Owen then started to weaken as the storm moved northward.
 By the 30th, Owen made landfall near Osaka, Japan and weakened to a tropical storm.
 Owen then transitioned into an extratropical cyclone on October 1.
-In Japan, Owen killed 12 people and injured another 83.
+In Japan, Owen killed 12 people, injured another 83, and caused ¥107.4 billion (US$490 million).